Resurgent structure of the 't Hooft-Polyakov monopole: Introduction

-where the pre-integral $x e^{-x}$ factor is fully compatible with the power-exponential shape of the relevant asymptotic trans-series, as well as with that of the asymptotically fast decaying $y^3/x^2$ non-linearity of Eq~(\ref{eq:gaugeprofile}).
-Hence, the hypergeometric integrand of Eq.~(\ref{eq:KBorelexpression}) is the seed of the Borel-plane structure of the solutions of Eqs.~(\ref{eq:gaugeprofile})-(\ref{eq:scalarprofile}) regardless of the value of $\beta>0$.
-Remarkably (and crucially for the case we intend to make), its simple and only $t=-2$ logarithmic singularity, along with the triangular nature of the Borel-plane Volterra equations equivalent to Eqs.~(\ref{eq:gaugeprofile})-(\ref{eq:scalarprofile}), makes it possible to trace the resurgent structure of the full solutions to any desired level -- higher-order singularities are generated equidistantly along the real axis, inheriting their structure from lower levels all the way down to the ${}_2F_1$ function of Eq.~(\ref{eq:KBorelexpression}).
-This implies that the full solutions can be written in terms of Laplace transforms of the appropriate Borel-plane expansions (in either of the $x\to 0$ or $x\to \infty$ regimes) with all singularities (if encoutered) accounted for by median resummation.
-This information is invaluable for the practicality of the attempts to develop a (large $x$) perturbative account of $y(x)$ and $z(x)$ -- the full control over the Borel-plane singularities provides a robust scheme supporting a well-behaved Borel-Pad\'e-Laplace approach, with guaranteed reality and uniqueness of the limit of thus constructed sequence.
+Interestingly, the discrete singularity structure of $\hat{f}_0(t)=A_\beta\sqrt{\tfrac{\pi}{2}}{}_2F_1(\tfrac{1}{2}-\nu,\tfrac{1}{2}+\nu;1;-\tfrac{t}{2})$ of Eq.~(\ref{eq:KBorelexpression}), limited to a single branch cut at $t=-2$, along with the triangular (and, hence, iterative) nature of the Borel-plane Volterra equations equivalent to Eqs.~(\ref{eq:gaugeprofile})-(\ref{eq:scalarprofile}), make it possible to trace the resurgent structure of the $y$ and $z$ functions to any desired level -- higher-order singularities are generated from the lower-order ones at very specific points along the real-$t$ axis, inheriting all their structure from the fundamental $\hat{f}_0$ seed.
+This implies that it should be possible to write the full forms of $y$ and $z$ in the corresponding perturbative sector in terms of Laplace transforms of the full collection of Borel-plane germs with all singularities (whenever encountered) accounted for by median resummation, and the system should also support a well-behaved Borel-Pad\'e-Laplace approach, (cf.~\cite{Dunne:2025mye}).

-Moreover, the structure of the leading singularities at $t=0$ (which is one of the resonance points of the convolution tower) makes it possible to fit the Borel-space information to the known coefficients of the locally convergent $x$-plane power-log trans-series at $x=0$.
-Hence, one can even devise a fully analytic iterative method for calculating the $A_\beta$ constants in formula~(\ref{eq:yasymptotics}).
+Even more profoundly, as we shall see, thus obtained Borel-plane perturbation series can be rearranged (and partially resummed) in such a way to provide a {\em uniformly convergent global expansion scheme developed around analytic non-perturbative background profiles} driven by very simple resummed vector-sector ``seed functions'' $\hat{f}_0^R$ and $\hat{g}_0^R$, that yield $x$-plane backgrounds automatically obeying all boundary conditions.
+These, in turn, provide an analytic grip on the a-priori unknown parameters $A_\beta$ (and $B_\beta$) governing the asymptotic $x\to \infty$ (and locally convergent $x\to 0$) expansions of both $y$ and $z$.